-They are also not well-suited for kids, unless both the children and the dog have grown up together.
+They are also not well-suited for kids unless both the children and the dog have grown up together.

 Despite his large size, the mastiff can thrive living in an apartment.

 15. Cocker Spaniel

 Cocker Spaniels are good house dogs for families or single folks who enjoy spending a lot of time with their canine companions.

 They are suited for just about any living condition and any climate.
-However, they cannot handle extreme heat.

 Pugs are trainable, but because of their independent nature, it will be a challenge.

-This breed is suited to all types of living conditions and most climates.
-Because of their friendliness, collies are extremely good with kids.
+This breed is suited to all types of living conditions and climates.

 18. Yorkshire Terrier

 The Yorkshire Terrier, or ‘Yorkie’ as it’s more commonly known, is a wildly popular breed, especially in the United States.

 19. Border Collie

-Their high energy level requires plenty of exercise or your Border Collie is likely to get bored and find some trouble.
+Their high energy level requires plenty of exercises, or your Border Collie is likely to get bored and find some trouble.

 20. Bichon Frise

 They adapt well to most climates and are great with kids.

 SIMILAR ARTICLE: 40 Best Dog Breeds for Women

-Regular grooming is recommended as this is another dog with a double coat.
-Samoyed’s are trainable, but can also be stubborn at times.
+Samoyeds are trainable but can also be stubborn at times.
 Patience is required when adopting these good house dogs.

 Also, because of their occasional aggressiveness, they may not be the best option for kids.

 23. English Setter

-The English Setter is one of the rare breeds that is not suited for apartment living and it requires a large amount of exercise to maintain its fitness.
+The English Setter is one of the rare breeds that is not suited for apartment living, and it requires a large amount of exercise to maintain its fitness.
 It is a friendly, playful breed that is excellent with kids.

-Regular grooming is required for this pup, and training is said to be difficult due to the Chin's independent nature.
+Regular grooming is required for this pup, and training is difficult due to the Chin's independent nature.

-The Japanese Chin is not the best option for kids unless the Chin and the children grew up together.
+The Japanese Chin would not be the best option for kids unless the Chin and the children grew up together.

 25. Norwegian Elkhound

-As with other dogs in this family, Elkhounds thrive in the winter, but wilt a bit in the summer – although they do adapt well to most living situations.
+As with other dogs in this family, Elkhounds thrive in the winter but wilt a bit in the summer, although they adapt well to most living situations.